ebeclim/ebeclim.github.io/pages/en/heat_airflow.md

 A door of height $$H=2$$m and width $$w=1$$m separates two rooms at temperatures $$T_1=15°C$$ and $$T_2=21°C$$.

-Suppose (without proving it) that the air velocity at the interface is a function of the coordinate $z$$:
+Suppose (without proving it) that the air velocity at the interface is a function of the coordinate $$z$$:

 $$ V(z) = \sqrt{2\, \frac{P_1(z)-P_2(z)}{\rho}} $$